New plan to demolish 'Conan Doyle' hotel

 The hotel building was originally built as a private mansion house - Glasshayes House - in the early 19th Century.

-The Victorian Society said Conan Doyle, who although never worked in architecture had a hand in designing elements of several buildings, sketched plans for a new facade and a third-floor extension to the hotel in 1912.
+New Forest historian Brice Stratford said Conan Doyle, who although never worked in architecture had a hand in designing elements of several buildings, sketched plans for a new facade and a third-floor extension to the hotel in 1912.

 These are thought to be the last surviving examples of his architectural work.

-The conservation group has applied to Historic England to list the building to prevent it from being turned into a "run-of-the-mill block of flats".
+The Victorian Society conservation group has backed his application to Historic England to list the building to prevent it from being turned into a "run-of-the-mill block of flats".

 Dr Caroline Wilkins, of the Friends of Glasshayes House group, said the apparent link to Conan Doyle was "hugely significant".